grafana/mimir/docs/sources/operating-grafana-mimir/horizontal-scaling.md

       -blocks-storage.bucket-store.metadata-cache.metafile-doesnt-exist-ttl=1m
       ```
 1. Scale down one ingester at a time:

-   1. Invoke the `/ingester/shutdown` API endpoint on the ingester to terminate.
+   a.
+Invoke the `/ingester/shutdown` API endpoint on the ingester to terminate.

-   1. Wait until the API endpoint call has successfully returned and the ingester logged "finished flushing and shipping TSDB blocks".
+   b.
+Wait until the API endpoint call has successfully returned and the ingester logged "finished flushing and shipping TSDB blocks".

-   1. Send a `SIGINT` or `SIGTERM` signal to the process of the ingester to terminate.
+   c.
+Send a `SIGINT` or `SIGTERM` signal to the process of the ingester to terminate.

-   1. Wait 10 minutes before proceeding with the next ingester.
+   d.
+Wait 10 minutes before proceeding with the next ingester.
 The temporarily configuration applied guarantees newly uploaded blocks are available for querying within 10 minutes.
 1. Wait until the originally configured `-querier.query-store-after` period of time has elapsed since when all ingesters have been shutdown.
 1. Revert the temporarily configuration changes done at the beginning of the scale down procedure.

 #### Scaling down ingesters deployed in multiple zones

-Grafana Mimir can tolerate a full-zone outage when ingesters are deployed in [multiple zones]({{< relref "./configure-zone-aware-replication.md">}}).
+Grafana Mimir can tolerate a full-zone outage when you deploy ingesters in [multiple zones]({{< relref "./configure-zone-aware-replication.md">}}).
 A scale down of ingesters in one zone can be seen as a partial-zone outage.
-You can leverage on ingesters deployed in multiple zones to simplify the scale down procedure.
+To simplify the scale down process, you can leverage ingesters deployed in multiple zones.

-For each zone, go through the following steps:
+For each zone, complete the following steps:

 1. Invoke the `/ingester/shutdown` API endpoint on all ingesters that you want to terminate.
-1. Wait until the API endpoint calls have successfully returned and the ingester logged "finished flushing and shipping TSDB blocks".
+1. Wait until the API endpoint calls have successfully returned and the ingester has logged "finished flushing and shipping TSDB blocks".
-1. Send a `SIGINT` or `SIGTERM` signal to the processes of ingesters that you want to terminate.
+1. Send a `SIGINT` or `SIGTERM` signal to the processes of the ingesters that you want to terminate.
 1. Wait until the blocks uploaded by terminated ingesters are available for querying before proceeding with the next zone.

-The required amount of time to wait depends on your configuration and it's the maximum value among the following settings:
+The required amount of time to wait depends on your configuration and it's the maximum value for the following settings:

 - The configured `-querier.query-store-after`
 - Two times the configured `-blocks-storage.bucket-store.sync-interval`
 - Two times the configured `-compactor.cleanup-interval`

 ### Scaling down store-gateways

-To guarantee no downtime when scaling down [store-gateways]({{< relref "../architecture/store-gateway.md">}}), you should:
+To guarantee no downtime when scaling down [store-gateways]({{< relref "../architecture/store-gateway.md">}}), complete the following steps:

-- Scale down at most two store-gateways at the same time.
+1. Scale down no more than two store-gateways at the same time.
-- Ensure at least `-store-gateway.sharding-ring.replication-factor` store-gateway instances are running (three when running Grafana Mimir with the default configuration).
+1. Ensure at least `-store-gateway.sharding-ring.replication-factor` store-gateway instances are running (three when running Grafana Mimir with the default configuration).

-> **Note:** if you enabled [zone-aware replication]({{< relref "./configure-zone-aware-replication.md">}}) for store-gateways, you can in parallel scale down any number of store-gateway instances in one zone at a time.
+> **Note:** If you enabled [zone-aware replication]({{< relref "./configure-zone-aware-replication.md">}}) for store-gateways, you can in parallel scale down any number of store-gateway instances in one zone at a time.